 Motion and sound alerts

 The Arlo Q can detect movements and sound, and when it does, it will start recording a clip of what it is seeing.
 These clips are saved to your cloud library, and you can download and share these clips for free.
 Arlo gives you seven days of recorded clips for free.
-If you need more storage, you can pay for an Arlo Smart Premier subscription for $10 per month.
+If you need more storage, you can pay for an Arlo Smart Premier subscription per month.
 This will give you 30 days of cloud recordings and support for 10 cameras (as opposed to only five cameras for the free version).
 You will also get Arlo Smart features activated.

 If you need more, then subscribe to the Arlo Smart Elite, which gives you 60 days of cloud recordings and support for 20 cameras.